yanofsky/nicar18-landsat/README.md

 12. Click the "Run" button to exicute your code.
 In the "Tasks" panel clikc "Run" on the item created to begin the image export process.

 Exporting images from Earth Engine can be slow.
 To speed it up, try drawing a shape on the map viewer and using it to crop with.
-Then updated the export section to look a like this
+Then update the export section to look a like this.

 ```
 var export_image = scene.visualize(params)